bigseainc/gravityforms-hubspot/readme.txt

 == Description ==

 This Gravity Forms add-on sends entry submission data to the HubSpot Customer Forms API.
-Requires a HubSpot account and API access.

-Plugin is in active development.
+Requires a HubSpot account and API/oAuth access.
+Plugin is in active development by the Big Sea team.

-= Coming Up =
-1. oAuth integration

 == Installation ==